 Where should I quarantine until I get the result?

 Passengers may wait for test results at the airport in Santiago or at the declared address, hotel, or residence in the destination city, either in Santiago or another city that has a direct flight there.

 Are the tests taken continuously, i.e. 24 hours a day?

 How long does it take to deliver the result?

 The result are ready in 12 to 24 hours.

 How can I get from the Airport to the declared address?

 You must arrive at the declared address by a private means of transport, going directly from the airport upon entering the country, without spending the night or interacting with other people.

-If the place of quarantine is more than two hours away from the point of entry into the country (airport or other), the driver of the vehicle must also stay in quarantine for the same number of days.
+If the place of quarantine is more than two hours away from the point of entry into the country (airport or other), the driver of the vehicle must also stay in quarantine for the same period as the passengers.
 Upon arrival at the place of isolation, he/she must notify the health authority of his/her arrival and location through a self-report form available through the c19.clplatform.